mblockelet/opentezos/docs/archetype/raffle-example/test.md

 npm test
 ```

 The test scenario is made of 14 steps.
-Below is the test trace returned by the command above:
+Below is the trace returned by the command above:
 ```bash
   Deploy
     ✔ Raffle